-Your guide will suggest you some excellent places to taste authentic Roman pizza and bread with cured meats (prosciutto, mortadella and salami) with Frascati white wine or Montepulciano red wine.
+Your guide will suggest you some excellent places to taste authentic Roman pizza and bread with cured meats (prosciutto, mortadella and salami) with our local Frascati white wine or red wine.
 Plus cheese and mozzarella with great Italian wines or Prosecco in the family run restaurant in the historical Campo dei Fiori market square, Jewish Ghetto and Trastevere.
 We don’t forget our typical Italian espresso, cappuccino, patisserie and gelato!All of this while strolling along Rome’s most beautiful streets and squares.

 |Duration||Half day tour|